HIPAA-Compliant Cleaning Services: What Healthcare Facilities Need to Know

 Healthcare facilities can strengthen their HIPAA compliance posture through environmental services by implementing several foundational practices:

-Conduct regular audits of cleaning operations to verify that protocols are being followed and that staff maintain their competency.
+6. Conduct regular audits of cleaning operations to verify that protocols are being followed and that staff maintain their competency.
+Use audit findings to drive continuous improvement.

 Conclusion